PennyLaneAI/catalyst/doc/dev/quick_start.rst

 executed at runtime, depending of the value of a Boolean predicate.
 The JAX equivalent is the ``jax.lax.cond`` function, but this version is optimized to work with quantum programs in PennyLane.

-:func:`.cond` can also be interpreted without needing to compile its surrounding context.
+Note that :func:`.cond` can also be used outside of the :func:`.qjit` context for better interoperability with PennyLane.

 Values produced inside the scope of a conditional can be returned to the outside context, but the return type signature of each branch must be identical.
 If no values are returned, the